 This implementation does not include the calculation of discreet clutter echoes from the environment.

 This implementation starts reverberation calculations prior to the transmission of source pulses, in order to reduce the delay between reverberation requests and responses.
 When a reverberation request is made, the model returns the last update that was successfully completed.

+The reverberation model is used to model mutual interference between sensors.
+Every source / receiver pair that has overlapping frequency bands needs to produce both direct blast returns (called fathometers in this design) and reverberation backscattering envelopes so that the sonar training system can model mutual interference.
+Sources may include sensors associated with acoustic contacts.
+These sources will be passed to the reverberation model as active sonar assets.

 This implementation uses C++ threads to distribute computations across the processors on multicore computers.
 All threads in a given process share memory.

 This implementation allows the sonar training system to control the number of sources, receivers, frequencies, receiver azimuths, and acoustic paths appropriate to a specific training application.
 No such limits are built into this implementation.

+Reverberation Doppler spread is not currently used by the CASE system.

+Reverberation source angle is not currently used by the CASE system.

+The ChangesOnlyFlag in the EVA User Manual is not currently being used by the CASE system.
+Reverberation results should be provided for each asset in the request.

 Integration of this model into NAVAIR’s Common Acoustic Simulation Environment (CASE) is included to demonstrate the fidelity and efficiency of this model in a real sonar training application.